“How Do I Get My Kids To Listen?” is a prevalent question among parents!

 If your children do ask you instructed, it is always a good idea to give some praise for the act.

-They can also sense that you are happy with them and they will want to recreate this happiness.
+They can also sense that you are happy with them, and they will want to recreate this happiness.

 The more positive reinforcement you provide for good deeds, the more good deeds they will want to do.

-What a wonderful situation!
+What a fantastic situation!

 Your kids will listen much better next time they are instructed to do something.

 Avoid Providing A Negative Consequence, Let Natural Consequences Take Place